Safe Routes to School

 What We Do

-We work with Seattle Public Schools to conduct an annual travel tally in all elementary and K-8 schools, and the 2023 School Travel Tally Report is out!
-On average, Elementary schools across the city recorded an active transportation rate of 30%.
-This was 3% higher than the active transportation rate in 2015 and double the rate when the tally was first conducted in 2005!
-Read the report, view the summary, and learn more on our School Travel Tally page.
+We work with Seattle Public Schools to conduct an annual travel tally in all elementary and K-8 schools.
+On average, students reported an active transportation rate of 30% in 2025 which is 12% higher than the rate when the tally was first conducted in 2005.

 5-Year Action Plan

-Over the next 5 years, the SRTS Program will be led by a 5-Year Action Plan that lays out actions we'll take toward our goal of making it safer and easier for kids to walk and bike to school.
+The SRTS Program is guided by a 5-Year Action Plan that lays out actions we'll take toward our goal of making it safer and easier for kids to walk and bike to school.
 It recommends specific, near-term strategies built around our program's seven E's: Equity, Environment, Education, Empowerment, Encouragement, Engineering, and Evaluation.
-Equity is infused into each of the other six categories as we continue our committment to taking a racial justice-driven approach to promoting more active commuting among students.
+Equity is infused into each of the other six categories:

 Education: Ensure Everyone Learns How to Travel Safely